-Building these integrated platforms corresponds to institutionalizing what is customarily done in a collaborative research project for its limited duration, where the same material is characterised by different laboratories, each using the technique in which it is specialised, or for which it can offer established, and perhaps unique, expertise.
+Building these integrated platforms corresponds in a way to institutionalizing what is customarily done in a collaborative research project for its limited duration, where the same material is characterised by different laboratories, each using the technique in which it is specialised, or for which it can offer established, and perhaps unique, expertise.
 The combination of the results and their implementation in suitable models (see Section 3.2), is the added high value of this collaboration, which, in the case of a test-bed, should become stable in time.

 Specific attention should be given to identifying, developing and standardizing accelerated non-destructive characterization methods (see Section 3.3), taking advantage of the possibility of using multiple techniques or multi-parameter blending techniques in a coordinated way and fusing their results, following protocols or designs of experiments that still need to be firmly established and, quite obviously, with the support of dedicated models.
 One significant issue when fusing results from different techniques is the use of a unique data format in order to be able to merge all these data in a common database (see Section 3.5).
 Harmonised guidelines based on lessons learned when different laboratories apply the same physical principles of a method, using different ways of processing signals and data, need to be agreed upon.
-A different issue to be solved, also related with establishing common approaches, is the harmonization of transport regulations of irradiated materials and nuclear fuels between the various MS. The technological challenge of creating a nuclear test-bed is significant, but it also has an important political and managerial dimension, which must not be under-estimated.